uchicago-cs/cmsc23300/website/project1_rubric.rst

 We will also apply the following penalties:

+* **Submitting code that doesn't build**: If the graders are able to build your code with a few minor fixes (missing semicolons, parenthesis, etc.), we will apply a 15 point penalty.
+If your code requires substantial work to get it to build, you will receive a zero on the assignment.

-* **Submitting code that doesn't build**: 15 point penalty. *Make sure you verify that the version of the code you submitted builds correctly on a CS machine*
+  **So, make sure you verify that the version of the code you submitted builds correctly on a CS machine**

 * **Grossly incorrect memory management**: Up to 5 point penalty.
 You should make sure to free any memory you malloc, but we will usually not take points off unless you've been grossly negligent in your malloc'ing/freeing.
 You should also make sure to